 Iontophoresis has been proposed for numerous uses including the delivery of local anesthetic before skin puncture or painful dermal procedures and for local drug delivery for agents including, but not limited to, nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids for musculoskeletal inflammatory disorders, or verapamil for the treatment of Peyronie's disease.
-Overall, the results published in the peer-reviewed medical literature are from small, randomized, placebo-controlled trials and non-randomized, retrospective studies.
-These results, reported as treatment outcome measurements, do not support the iontophoretic application of NSAIDs, corticosteroids, or other drugs for the treatment of carpal tunnel syndrome (Amirjani, 2009; Gurcay, 2012), epicondylitis (Nirschl, 2003), intractable central pain (Vranken, 2005), migraine headache (Pierce, 2010), onychomycosis (Amichai, 2010), plantar fasciitis (Allison, 2006), tendonitis (Leduc, 2003; Neeter, 2003), trapezial-metacarpal joint arthritis (Jain, 2010), or verapamil for the treatment of Peyronie's disease (Bennett, 2007; Greenfield, 2007).
+Overall, the results published in the peer-reviewed medical literature include small randomized, placebo-controlled or comparative trials and non-randomized retrospective studies.
+The study results, reported as treatment outcome measurements, do not support the iontophoretic application of NSAIDs, corticosteroids, or other drugs for the treatment of carpal tunnel syndrome (Amirjani, 2009; Bakhtiary, 2013; Gurcay, 2012), chronic foot eczema (Tupker, 2013), epicondylitis (Nirschl, 2003), intractable central pain (Vranken, 2005), migraine headache (Pierce, 2010), onychomycosis (Amichai, 2010), plantar fasciitis (Allison, 2006), tendonitis (Leduc, 2003; Neeter, 2003), trapezial-metacarpal joint arthritis (Jain, 2010), or verapamil (with or without dexamethasone) for the treatment of Peyronie's disease (Bennett, 2007; Greenfield, 2007; Mehrsai, 2013).

 Peer Reviewed Publications: